 The 2016 and 2017 CND and UNGASS meetings predictably delivered no tangible positive outcomes or progress.
-It’s now May 2017 and New Zealand users, families and friends are still unable to gain access to naloxone.
+It’s now International Overdose Awareness Day 2017 and New Zealand users, families and friends are still struggling to gain access to naloxone.
 Distribution has been agreed in principle, but debates surrounding the cost and production of additional health education material to accompany the naloxone have delayed distribution.
 Talks continue with no deadlines announced for completion.

 While nations like New Zealand, inexcusably fail to deliver easy to implement drug policy reforms at a national level, and instead invest considerable energy on high maintenance, but low outcome international drug policy reform gatherings, serious harms continue.
 A growing number of drug reformers are recognising the need for genuine policy transformation.
 It is time to stop talking the talk and start delivering outcomes, one in particular Low Threshold, Easy Access, Naloxone Take Home.